-Searching for grants and scholarships for graduate study can be an arduous task.
 As you may know, graduate students do not have access to many of the financial aid opportunities open to undergraduates.
-Because of this, we strongly encourage you to spend some time doing your own independent research into graduate funding available locally, nationally, and globally.
+Because of this, we strongly encourage you to spend time doing your own independent research into graduate funding available locally, nationally, and internationally.